 Patients present with variable clinical features ranging from mild joint and skin involvement to life-threatening renal, hematologic, or central nervous system involvement.
 The clinical heterogeneity of SLE and the lack of pathognomonic features or tests pose a diagnostic challenge for the clinician.
 To complicate matters, patients may present with only a few clinical features of SLE, which can resemble other autoimmune, infectious, or hematologic diseases.

-The diagnosis of SLE is generally based on clinical judgment, after excluding alternative diagnoses.
+The diagnosis of SLE is generally based on clinical and laboratory findings, after excluding alternative diagnoses.
 In the absence of SLE diagnostic criteria, SLE classification criteria are often used by clinicians as guidance to help identify some of the salient clinical features when making the diagnosis.
-Serological findings are important to suggesting the possibility of SLE, with some antibodies (eg, anti-double-stranded DNA [dsDNA] and anti-Smith [Sm]) highly associated with this condition.
+Serological findings are important in suggesting the possibility of SLE, with some antibodies (eg, anti-double-stranded DNA [dsDNA] and anti-Smith [Sm]) highly associated with this condition.

 The approach to the diagnosis and differential diagnosis of SLE will be reviewed here.
 An overview of the symptoms and signs that can occur in SLE, discussions of particular sites of involvement (eg, skin, kidneys, central nervous system), and the treatment and prognosis of SLE are presented separately.
 (See "Overview of the clinical manifestations of systemic lupus erythematosus in adults" and "Overview of the management and prognosis of systemic lupus erythematosus in adults".)

 EVALUATION FOR SUSPECTED SLE — The initial diagnosis of systemic lupus erythematosus (SLE) depends on the manner of presentation and the exclusion of alternative diagnoses.
 Given the heterogeneity of clinical presentations, there are some patients for whom the constellation of presenting clinical features and supportive laboratory studies make the diagnosis of SLE relatively straightforward.
 By contrast, there are others who present with isolated complaints or infrequent disease characteristics and represent more of a diagnostic challenge.
 Demographics should also be taken into account when evaluating a patient for SLE, since it occurs primarily in young women of childbearing age.
-In addition, SLE occurs more commonly in certain racial and ethnic groups.
+In addition, SLE occurs more commonly in certain racial and ethnic groups, particularly African Americans, Asians, African Caribbeans, and Hispanic Americans, compared with Caucasians.
 (See "Epidemiology and pathogenesis of systemic lupus erythematosus", section on 'Epidemiology'.)

 As an example, the diagnosis of SLE is more likely in a young woman who presents with complaints of fatigue, arthralgia, and pleuritic chest pain and who is found to have hypertension, a malar rash, a pleural friction rub, several tender and swollen joints, and mild peripheral edema.
 Laboratory testing may reveal leukopenia, anemia, an elevated serum creatinine, hypoalbuminemia, proteinuria, an active urinary sediment, hypocomplementemia, and positive tests for antinuclear antibodies (ANA), including those to double-stranded DNA (dsDNA) and the Smith (Sm) antigen.
 By contrast, another patient may present with leukopenia or single-organ involvement (eg, nephritis or pericarditis).
 Such patients may subsequently develop the characteristic multisystem features of SLE over a period of months or years.
 (See "Overview of the clinical manifestations of systemic lupus erythematosus in adults".)